 If the doctors approve more than one item, email email@example.com or message from your account and we will refund additional postage and consultation fees.

 Diagnosis of acne

 It is important that people obtaining treatment online for acne have previously seen a doctor about it.
 There are other causes of spots and rashes apart from acne.
 These other skin problems might require investigations, and might not respond to acne treatment.
 In some rare cases acne is associated with hormonal disturbance requiring investigation.
 This is rare.
 Women with acne and facial hirsutism, and irregular periods should be checked for polycystic ovaries.

-Creams, solutions or gels and antibiotic tablets for acne take time before they start to work, usually at least 8 weeks and sometimes up to 4 months.
+Creams, solutions, or gels and antibiotic capsules for acne take time before they start to work, usually at least 8 weeks and sometimes up to 4 months.
 It is best to use one new treatment at a time, and allow 8 weeks of continuous treatment before switching to, or adding a new one.
 If a treatment works well, stick with it.